official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 that they should continue”.

-652. Sir David Manning commented to Mr Powell that that was “an inherent risk in the UN route”; and that: “Other routes were even riskier.”212
+652. Sir David Manning commented to Mr Powell that that was “an inherent risk in the UN route”; and that: “Other routes were even riskier.”[^212]

-653. Mr Blair and Mr Annan discussed the need to bring the discussions on a new resolution to a successful conclusion for all concerned on 17 October.213 They agreed that: “If the UN handled this well, it would emerge stronger, and reinforce the international rule of law.”
+653. Mr Blair and Mr Annan discussed the need to bring the discussions on a new resolution to a successful conclusion for all concerned on 17 October.[^213] They agreed that: “If the UN handled this well, it would emerge stronger, and reinforce the international rule of law.”

-209 Statement, 4 January 2011, paragraph 2.3.
+[^209]: Statement, 4 January 2011, paragraph 2.3.
-210 Statement, 4 January 2011, paragraph 2.8.
+[^210]: Statement, 4 January 2011, paragraph 2.8.
-211 Letter Meyer to Manning, 17 October 2002, ‘Iraq: Berger’s Views’.
+[^211]: Letter Meyer to Manning, 17 October 2002, ‘Iraq: Berger’s Views’.
-212 Manuscript comment Manning to Powell, 18 October 2002, on Letter Meyer to Manning,
+[^212]: Manuscript comment Manning to Powell, 18 October 2002, on Letter Meyer to Manning,
 17 October 2002, ‘Iraq: [US individual’s] Views’.
-213 Letter Wechsberg to McDonald, 17 October 2002, ‘Iraq: Prime Minister’s Telephone Call
+[^213]: Letter Wechsberg to McDonald, 17 October 2002, ‘Iraq: Prime Minister’s Telephone Call
-with UN Secretary General’.

 315